 The Tan Beret

 The Ranger Regiment made the decision to start wearing tan berets.
-The tan color signified the buckskins that Robert Rogers’ Rangers wore during the French and Indian War.
+The tan color signified the buckskins that Robert Rogers’s Rangers wore during the French and Indian War.
+It also is the color of beret that the British and Australian SAS wear.
 In 2002, a Memorandum, outlining the reason for the change from black to tan berets was submitted and approved.
 On July 26, 2002, current and former Rangers put on the tan beret in a private ceremony.

 Rangers Lead the Way! and the Ranger Scroll